MOD ICT contracts

-Transparency commitments for Information, communication and technology contracts.
+Ministry of Defence transparency commitments for information, communication and technology (ICT) contracts.

 On 31 May 2010 the Prime Minister wrote to all government departments with plans setting out the need for greater transparency across its operations to enable the public to hold public bodies and politicians to account.
 These plans included commitments relating to public expenditure, intended to help achieve better value for money.